UCSF-IGHS/duft-config-wakanda/system/assets/model-introductions/public-health.md

-This AI model is designed to interpret natural language questions and generate meaningful responses based on public health data.
-It enables researchers, policymakers, and practitioners to explore trends, identify gaps, and gain actionable insights — all through simple, conversational questions.
+Hi there! 👋
+I'm trained to understand your questions and respond with insights drawn from public health data.
+You can ask me about trends, gaps, or outcomes — and I’ll help you explore Wakanda data in a clear, conversational way.

-Whether you're tracking disease patterns, analyzing intervention outcomes, or supporting evidence-based decision-making, this model helps translate complex data into clear, understandable answers.
+Whether you're tracking disease patterns, analyzing interventions, or supporting policy decisions, I’m here to turn complex information into easy-to-understand answers.

+Just ask!